Master of Arts – Interdisciplinary Studies

 Letter of permission

-Students enrolled in the MA-IS program may take up to five graduate-level courses (15 credits) from other post-secondary educational institutions in fulfilment of the program requirements, provided such courses are applicable to the Athabasca University MA-IS program.
+Students enrolled in the MA-IS program may take up to five graduate-level courses (15 credits) from other post-secondary educational institutions in fulfillment of the program requirements, provided such courses are applicable to the Athabasca University MA-IS program.
 Students wishing to take courses from other institutions must obtain and submit:

 - a Letter of Permission Request Form,